godsmyth30/godsmyth.me/README.md

 ![Project 1](project1-thumbnail.jpg)

-- **Description**: A brief overview of the project and its main features.
+- **Description**: It is a telegram management bot which can manage your groups and channels
-- **Technologies**: List the technologies or frameworks used.
+- **Technologies**: Based on ptb pyrogram telethon
 - **Live Demo**: Link to the live demo (if available).
 - **GitHub Repository**: Link to the GitHub repository (if open-source).